vickneee/vickneee/README.md

 # Hi there 👋

 ### About Me 👩‍💻
 I am Victoria.
 I am an enthusiastic software development student.
-I'm looking for information on UI and UX design to create user interfaces that are simple to use and suited to the user's tastes and needs.
+UI/UX design is something I'm quite interested in, although I haven't had the chance to learn much about it yet.

 - 🌱 Along with improving my CSS, JS, React, and Node.js skills, I'm currently learning React Native, Express.js and MongoDB.
 -  🔜 I'm planning to learn TypeScript and Next.js.
 Also, code testing programs are of interest to me.